plainionist/plainionist.github.io/_posts/2022-02-02-Implementing-Clean-Architecture-CaseStudy-Mails.md

 ---
 layout: post
-title: "Implementing Clean Architecture - Case Study: Sending EMails"
+title: "Implementing Clean Architecture - Case Study: Sending e-mails"
 description: |
   This case study shows how a small feature could be designed according to the rules of Clean Architecture.
 We will explore which code should be located in which layer and how